jasonfrowe/RPMegaChopper/README.md

 Armed with **precision physics** and **heavy firepower**, you'll hover, rotate, bomb, and bullet your way to glory. *Eh?
 Who's ready to save the day?*

+### 📄 Add to README.md

+## 📩 **Mission Briefing: Operation Northern Lights**
+**TO:** Captain Neutrino Snow, 1st Rotor Wing
+**FROM:** HQ (Sudbury Deep Command)
+**SUBJECT:** P.O.W.
+Extraction Protocol

+Listen up, ace.
+The enemy has 64 of our best peacekeepers locked down in four fortified bunkers across enemy territory.
+A direct assault is suicide, but Intelligence has a plan.

+**CSIS operatives have already infiltrated the camps.** They've rigged the blast doors of every prison block with remote-detonated shaped charges.
+They are marked with a **Red Target Indicator** near the foundation.

+**Your Orders:**
+1.  **Precision Strike**: You must land a single, accurate shot on the **Red Weak Point** of each base.
+2.  **Breach**: The shaped charge will blow the doors outward, unharmed, allowing the hostages to escape.
+3.  **Extract**: Touch down, load them up (16 at a time), and get them back to the Canadian base.

 ## 🎮 **Gameplay: Heroic Hostage Havoc**
 Command your chopper through scrolling deserts and hostile airspace.
 Your mission is simple, but survival is not: